theChamp003/Leet_Code_Practice/1547-minimum-cost-to-cut-a-stick/NOTES.md

-Here we do dfs with memotization doing it in a manner as we do dfs we keep track using hashmap also it works because
+Here we do dfs with memotization doing it in a manner as we do dfs we keep track using hashmap also it works because we are trying everycut and seeeing wheather this would give minimum value and we have a string l +"kk" + r for that cut .